Diffusion Of Responsibility

 The Harvard Business Review defines groupthink as “quick agreement around status quo solutions with little discussion or deliberation”.
 It can be a significant barrier to innovation, since it makes people likely to agree with whatever is proposed rather than bringing up their own ideas.
 To avoid groupthink and group inhibition, you can encourage people to challenge the status quo, have them submit ideas before discussing as a group, and even assign one person to play “devil’s advocate”.
 This person can be responsible for conducting a direct test of any unanimously accepted idea.

-This group social psychology review presents a theory that refers to how people are likely to feel closer to those within their same group than they are with those outside the group—even when the groups are randomly assigned.
+This group social psychology review presents a theory that refers to how people are likely to feel closer to those within the same group than they are with those outside the group—even when the groups are randomly assigned.
 On the one hand, this bias can help teams in settings like the workplace feel more cohesive—like they’re working with each other and against competitors toward a common goal.
 On the other hand, it may cause tension in workplaces or schools with multiple groups.
 If these groups need to work together to achieve common goals, in-group bias may make people identify with their own team’s ideas too strongly without considering those of others.

 In this case, the rest of the group is likely to fall in line.
 The danger of group polarization is, of course, the possibility that the final decision may be too far to one extreme and may not accurately reflect the group’s true consensus.
-You can find more information about group polarization through a number of sources, including a meta analytic-review like the one shown here or any psychological bulletins relating to the subject.
+You can find more information about group polarization through a number of sources, including a meta-analytic review like the one shown here or any psychological bulletins relating to the subject.

-If you frequently find yourself practicing diffusion of responsibility, stepping back or afraid to speak up in group situations, therapy is one option that may help.
+If you frequently find yourself practicing diffusion of responsibility, stepping back or being afraid to speak up in group situations, therapy is one option that may help.
 A therapist can provide you with a safe space to work on examining the root of this pattern and then addressing it.
 For example, they may be able to help you build your self-esteem, polish your communication skills, or work on conflict resolution or boundary setting.
 Or, if you’re a leader looking to improve your management skills, a therapist may be able to help you with things like assertiveness, confidence, and stress management.

 You can meet with a therapist either in person or online.
 For those who are having trouble locating a suitable provider in their area or simply prefer the comfort, convenience, or cost-effectiveness of online therapy, a platform like BetterHelp is one option.
 You can fill out a questionnaire about your needs and preferences and get matched with a licensed therapist accordingly.
 Since research suggests that online and in-person therapy offer similar benefits, you can choose the format that works best for you.